-The cost of shredding depends on a number of key factors, such as: how much there is, how accessible it is, what the postcode is and whether on-site or off-site shredding is required.
+The cost of document shredding depends on a number of key factors, such as: how much there is, how accessible it is, what the postcode is and whether on-site or off-site shredding is required.
 Topwood are able to provide on-site shredding and off-site shredding services for both paper shredding and media shredding.
 We can also offer off-site product shredding for the destruction of uniforms and branded products.
 Read on to find out how we work out our prices for your confidential shredding.

 The prices for all of our confidential shredding vary according to the particular service and there are discounts available for high volume shredding.
 Our prices are based on fixed pounds (£) per kilogram (KG) as this provides full transparency.
 For our paper shredding services, our mobile shred trucks weigh all material so we know exactly how many kilograms have been shredded and therefore provide invoices based on that amount.
 We are happy to provide a total fixed price once we have established all of the details.

 We will always provide a competitive quote based on your preferred unit based on our £ per KG rates, for example per box (depending on the box size), per pallet or per sack (we supply paper and poly-prop sacks).
+You will receive a certificate of destruction after your documents have been disposed on safely and securely.

 Contact us now for a free quote using our contact form or our live chat